+C8B ACT with writing required

 C8B ACT with writing recommended

-C8B ACT with or without writing accepted
+C8B ACT with or without writing accepted Х

-C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:

-C8B SAT with Essav component reauired
+red

-C8B SAT with Essay component recommended
+8B SAT with Essay component recor mmended

-C8B SAT with or without Essay component accepted
+BB SAT with or without Essay compo nent accepted X

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply: C8C SAT essay ACT essay
+8C Please indicate how your instituti on will use the SA T or ACT writing component; check al l that apply:

-C8C For admission
+SC For admission SIII USSAIJ 1101 00049

-C8C For placement
+8C For placement

-C8C For advising
+For advising

-C8C In place of an application essay
+In place of an application essay

 C8C

-As a validity check on the application essay
+As a validity check on the applica tion essay

-C8C No college policy as of now
+No college policy as of now Not using essay component X X

-C8C Not using essay component Х X
+Not using essay component ^ ^

-C8D In addition, does your institution use applicants' test scores for academic advising?
+8D In addition, does your institution use applicants' te st scores for acad lemic advising?

-Yes No Х
+C8D Yes No

+X

+Latest data by which CAT or ACT a a a is sa of fact fall Driente finat dess et

-C8E Latest date by which SAT or ACT scores must be received for fall- Prior to first day of classes C8E Latest date by which SAT Subject Test scores must be received for Deine to first days of slaves fall-term admission Prior to first day of classes
+Latest date by which SAT or ACT Latest date by which SAT Subjection Prior to first day of ciasses

+fall-term admission 1 1631 300163 11103 t be received for Prior to first day of classes

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F
+If necessary, use this space to cla cies (e.g., if tests are recommended fo r some

+www.nmu.edu/admissions/require ments

+L

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+86 Please indicate which tests your instit ution uses for placer ment (e.g., state tes ts):

-C8G SAT Х
+SAT SAT Х

+X

+8G ACT

-C8G ACT Х
+Х

+8G ACT 8G SAT Subject Tests 8G AP

+8G SAT Subject Tests 8G AP 8G CLEP X

-C8G SAT Subject Tests
+8G SAT Subject Tests 8G AP X

-C8G Х

-C8G CLEP Х

-C8G Institutional Exam

-C8G State Exam (specify):

-Freshman Profile

-C8D

-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2017, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2017 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2018 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
 Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).

-C9 Percent submitting SAT scores 67% Number submitting SAT scores 1,013 C9 Percent submitting ACT scores 40% Number submitting ACT scores 606
+C9 Percent submitting SAT scores 78% Number submitting SAT scores 1,255 C9 Percent submitting ACT scores 21% Number submitting ACT scores 333